C2DH/ranketwo/pages/index.md

 sentences:
-  - Ranke.2 is a Teaching Platform on Digital Source Criticism
+  - Ranke.2 is a teaching platform on digital source criticism
-  - Ranke.2 is a Teaching Platform on how to critically assess digital historical sources
+  - Ranke.2 is a teaching platform on how to critically assess digital historical sources
-  - Ranke.2 is a Teaching Platform on different types of data
+  - Ranke.2 is a teaching platform on different types of data
-  - Ranke.2 is a Teaching Platform on how analogue sources are turned into digital representations
+  - Ranke.2 is a teaching platform on how analogue sources are turned into digital representations

 ---